anazarkin1/pubcal/deliverables/iteration-02.review.md

 ## Product - Review

 * Goals/tasks that were met/completed:
-    * front end layout for index, profile, search result, show calendars
+    * Frontend layout for index, profile, search result, show calendars
-    * create calendars
+    * Create calendars functionalities
-    * import calendars
+    * Import calendars functionalities
-    * making fake data in database
+    * Inserting sample data in database
-    * making the video
+    * Making the video that presents our application

 * Goals/tasks that were planned but not met/completed:
-    * edit calendars
+    * Edit calendars
         * Although we did implement this, we have not gotten to the point where it works perfectly.
 We simply did not have enough time to finish this.
-    * subscribe/unsubscribed calendars
+    * Subscribe/unsubscribed calendars
         * It is partly working but we are still getting bugs when we incorporate it with session/cookie.
 We also did not have enough time to finish it by the deadline of this iteration.